[PREV - SCHOOL_OF_PAIN] [TOP]

 What I think we've got here is a

-see some improvement not standing up for their rights
+president, we might they're not standing up for their

 But then I wouldn't